 Some people with anxiety disorders end up abusing alcohol or other drugs in an effort to feel better regularly.
 This can create a dependency and addiction.

 It may be necessary to treat an alcohol or drug problem before the anxiety can be addressed.
 Chronic or long-term use can ultimately make the condition worse, too.
-Read more to understand how alcohol can make symptoms of anxiety or an anxiety disorder worse.

 Medication and talk therapy are commonly used to treat anxiety.
 Lifestyle changes, like getting enough sleep and regular exercise, can also help.
 In addition, some research suggests the foods you eat may have a beneficial impact on your brain if you frequently experience anxiety.